 Therefore it’s important that you can adapt your writing to create copy for materials, such as:

-- Print marketing materials – flyers, brochures, business cards, leaflets, magazines, direct mail, newsletters, sending out your marketing kit, and so on
+Print marketing materials – flyers, brochures, business cards, leaflets, magazines, direct mail, newsletters, sending out your marketing kit, and so on

 Having a good understanding of how to write copy for different platforms is essential, as you have to consider everything from tone of voice to the language used.
 Ideally, the business you work for will have brand guidelines handy for you to use as reference.